 This idea is not something to go crazy about, but keep it as an ace in your sleeve as something you use to provide an additional flare to your character.

-Meaningful Names
+Meaningful Character Names

 The next thing is trying to give names a meaning.
-Be careful though, don’t be too on the nose here because it will wind up sounding silly.
+Be careful, though; don’t be too on the nose here because it will wind up sounding silly.
 A scientist named Atom or a knight named Arrow will seem forced unless that’s precisely what you are trying to accomplish.
 If you are not, try to be a bit more subtle.

-The other side of the coin is also valid: avoid character names that are already too loaded with meaning and will detract from your story by forcing people to make assumptions.
+The other side of the coin is also valid: avoid character names that are already too loaded with meaning and detract from your story by forcing people to make assumptions.
 For example, don’t name your characters Ophelia, Brutus, or Saddam.

 As you practice and get more experience developing compelling characters, associating great names with them will become a part of your character development process.